 Figure 1: Overview of Screening Programmes for PDAC

-Figure 2: Early detection strategy for pancreatic cancer.
-Efforts include identifying high-risk groups and creating enabling resources.
-Biomarker development is ongoing based on biospecimens from multiple tissue of body fluid types, and deep learning applied to diagnostic imaging.
-Interrogation of medical health records and research databases enables the construction of prediction models.
-Interpretation and integration of multiple sources of data and research will facilitate early detection in high-risk groups.
-Successful early detection in high-risk groups will pave the way for establishing whether screening in individuals with average risk will be feasible in future.
+Figure 2: PDAC early detection strategies including identifying high-risk groups, creating resources, biomarker development (biospecimens and deep learning applied to diagnostic imaging), prediction model construction from medical health records and research databases.

 Search Strategy and Selection Criteria References for this Review were identified through searches of PubMed for papers published in English with the search terms “early detection”, “pancreatic cancer”, “high-risk”, “screening”, “artificial intelligence” and “biomarker” from 1993 until September, 2019.
 Articles were also identified through searches of the authors’ own files.
 The final reference list was generated on the basis of relevance to the scope of this review, with a focus on the most recently published papers.